yjshiki/leetcode/README.md

 # leetcode
 All the code could be directly pasted into leetcode and run.
-For the problems without a solution link, they would be solved in the near future.Currently all the solutions are written in java.
+For the problems without a solution link, they would be solved in the near future.
+Currently all the solutions are written in java.

 | Number    |    Problem Name | Difficulty
 |-----------|-----------------|------------